TedHusted/awake/awake.md/awake.md

 Noah raises a fist next to one ear and switches from the regular app to the secure Signal version.

-“My sibling-in-law told Tessa that the changes were made by a rogue developer, who literally hit a guardrail with his car on the El Camino Real yesterday.”
+“My sibling-in-law told Tessa that a rogue developer made the changes.
+Then that same dev hit a guardrail with his car on the El Camino Real yesterday.
+Literally.”

 “Rogue developer?
 That’s a thing?”

-“Not an every day thing, no. What has Tessa worried is that Elena’s wheelchair malfunctioned around the same time as the car crash.”
+“Not an every day thing, no. What has Tessa worried is that Elena’s wheelchair malfunctioned the same day as the car crash.”

 “What!
 Is Elena all right?”

-“Yes, but Tessa is convinced that the greys and unexplained anomalous phenomenon are behind it.”
+“Yes.
+But Tessa is convinced that space aliens are behind it somehow.”

 “Tessa thinks ETs and UAPs are behind everything.”

 Noah rolled his eyes in response.
 “I know.
-I just wish the Air Force would fish or cut bait.
+I wish the Air Force would fish or cut bait.
 Are the 2% of unexplained reports non-humans or something else?
 After all this time, you’d think we’d have it figured out.”

 “Either way, not FBI or CIA jurisdiction.”